Darkcybe/darkcybe.github.io/_posts/Ethical Hacking Tools/Credential Access/2022-10-06-Responder.md

 This will require three hosts; the attacker, the requesting LLMNR victim, and the target.

-1. Configure the Responder configuration file located at `/etc/Responder/Responder.conf` (On Kali Linux) to disable SMB and HTTP sever instances.
+1. Configure the Responder configuration file located at `/etc/Responder/Responder.conf` (On Kali Linux) to disable SMB and HTTP server replies.

     ```conf
     SMB = Off